SEI-SEA-1-25/P3-Soft-Pitch/HARDPITCH.md

 2. Once logged in the user's home page greets them.
 It also reveals the navigation bar.

 3. The navigation bar offers 3 choices:

     a.
 Logout

     b.
 User's Homepage

     c.
 Crystal ball

 4. The user's homepage is a space unique to them.
-There is a display of past readings.
+There is a display of past readings, so they can reflect on them.

-5. The user can click to generate advise from the magic 8 ball or crystal ball, and it will show in their homepage automatically.
+5. The user can click to generate advise from the crystal ball, and it will show in their homepage automatically.
+And the user will stay on the crystal ball page.

 6. Log out returns you to the sign in page, with a temporary modal that says "Bye!"